decassidy/docs/advanced/validation.md

 ### Required With

-Used to make sure that value is present and not empty onlyf if any of the other specified fields are present.
+Used to make sure that value is present and not empty only if any of the other specified fields are present.
 ```python
 """
 {